Faculty regulations and information

 Honours students must achieve an average of 75% (GPA) or more.
-The degree must be completed in one year for full-time students and two years for part-time students.
-No modules should have been repeated.
+The degree must be completed in the minimum prescribed time and no modules should have been repeated.

 Master’s students must achieve an average of 75% (GPA) or more, and the degree must be completed in the minimum prescribed time.

 The top achievers of the Faculty selected to become part of the Dean’s list will annually be acknowledged at a function hosted by the Dean.

 7. Collaboration of the Faculty of Theology and Religion with the Centre of Contextual Ministry

 The Centre for Contextual Ministry offers the following one-year specialisation programmes as continued education programmes at NQF-level 8:

 - Narrative Pastoral Care